deepsquare-io/ClusterFactory/web/docs/getting-started/03-k0s-configuration.md

       fsGroup: 65532
 ```

-Look for `loadBalancerIP` and use the IPs from the MetalLB.
+Since we are using MetalLB, we select our `IPAddressPool` by using the `metallb.universe.tf/address-pool` annotation.
+In, the next chapter will deploy the `IPAddressPool`.
+For now, let's assume we only need one `IPAddressPool` which is `main-pool`.

+Look for `loadBalancerIP`, the value of that field we correspond to a IP address included in the `IPAddressPool`. **This IP address will be exposed to the external network.**

-Add or remove ports.
+After that, you can add or remove ports.
 Since Traefik will be used as the main Ingress, these ports will be exposed to the external network.

 The IngressClass is `traefik`.
-If you don't want to use Traefik, feel free to add another extension.
+If you don't want to use Traefik as the main Ingress, feel free to add an another extension.

 We use Traefik because it can do a lot of complex route operations while still being able to do basic HTTP routing.